 What we do, what we want to do

-For our fundraiser productions we choose works that can be successfully performed on a modest budget, but which create great opportunities not just for the whole chorus to show its singing and acting talents, but also for individual chorus members to take maybe their first steps as soloists in cameo, step-out roles.
+Every year, NSO aims to stage at one or two new productions – with our chorus at the heart of every one of them.
+For our in-house productions, announced as “New Sussex Opera Chorus presents” we choose works that can be successfully performed on a relatively modest budget, but which create great opportunities not just for the whole chorus to show its singing and acting talents, but also for individual chorus members to take maybe their first steps as soloists in cameo, step-out roles.

-For principals, an NSO chorus production is a great opportunity to extend their repertoire and maybe take a big step towards fulfilling their ambitions of a professional operatic career.
+For principals, an NSO chorus production is a great opportunity to extend their repertoire and take a step towards fulfilling their ambitions of a professional operatic career.
 Rehearsals are relaxed and enjoyable, but, even though joining the chorus doesn’t involve an audition, standards are high; after all, in the words of Roderick Dunnett we have ‘ one heck of a tradition’ to live up to.